 3. Life insurance can help your children maintain their standard of living in the event of your death.

-What is the medical requirements for kid's life insurance
+What are the medical requirements for kid's life insurance

 There are a few medical requirements that must be met in order for a child to be eligible for life insurance.
 The child must be at least eight weeks old and must be in good health.
 There is no medical exam required for purchasing life insurance for kids, and there are no pre-existing medical conditions that would exclude a child from being eligible for coverage.